 While it is possible to work on this issue yourself, if it’s affecting you, your relationships, and your life enough that you find yourself reading this article, therapy is certainly an option you should seriously consider.

-We recommend that you check out the online therapy on offer from the website BetterHelp.com.
-You can speak to someone from wherever you happen to be in the world and can get the help you need in an easy and convenient way.
+BetterHelp.com is a website where you can speak to a therapist from wherever you happen to be in the world and can get the help you need in an easy and convenient way.